 When it comes to choosing software to benchmark your graphics card you're spoiled for choice.
 There are a number of popular benchmarking suites available that can put your graphics card through its paces.

 Not all of them are free, however, such as the popular 3DMark benchmark.
-There is a free version ( but the options are limited.
+There is a free version, (but the options are limited.)
+However, 3DMark is available on Steam, and is often discounted.

 For a free version which still comes with enough settings to properly test out your graphics card we'd recommend going for Heaven Benchmark.
 Scroll down the page until you see 'Download now'.
 Click the link, and then select where you want to download it from.